A proposal for the origin of the anomalous magnetic moment: The metrical origin of the neutrino magnetic moment

+where $\hat V_{\mu}$ is an arbitrary element of the associated Clifford algebra \cite{novello_73}.
+Note that Eq.\ (\ref{1235}) is the most general condition upon the Dirac matrices that allows a Riemannian geometry satisfying the condition that the covariant derivative of the metric vanishes, i.e., $ \hat \nabla_{\alpha} \, \hat e^{\mu\nu} = 0$.
+In the Appendix \ref{apa}, one can see that, even under this general condition, the conservation law is still satisfied in both representations.

-where $ V_{\mu} $ is an element of the associated Clifford algebra.
-In the absence of any kind of matter the commutator that appears in the right-hand-side vanishes.
-However, when matter of any kind exists then $ V_{\mu}$ depends on both the electromagnetic field and on the properties of the matter field and it is provided by
+The presence of $V_{\mu}$ suggests that the interaction between the electromagnetic field and $\Psi$ occurs in the internal space.
+In the absence of any kind of matter, we are free to assume that the commutator on the right-hand side of Eq.\ (\ref{1235}) vanishes.
+However, when matter (of any kind) exists, $\hat V_{\mu}$ depends simultaneously on the electromagnetic field and on the properties of the matter field and, in the case of spinors, we set

-Note that (\ref{1235}) is the general condition that allows the geometry to be Riemannian \cite{novello_73}, that is the covariant derivative of the metric vanishes: $ \hat \nabla_{\alpha} \, \hat q^{\mu\nu} = 0.$
+where $m$ is the neutrino mass in the minimal extended version of the standard model.
+In order to guarantee that we are dealing only with uncharged particles, we assume that the Fock-Ivanenko connection does not have any term proportional to the identity ${\bf 1},$ according to \cite{novello_73}.
+It should be remarked that even if we consider massless neutrinos (which is indeed the standard model assumption), we can rewrite $\hat V_{\mu}$ is terms of the neutrino energy and then the coupling to the electromagnetic field is still present.
+This replacement of $m$ by $E$ suggests that such interaction should be examined in order to investigate the existence of the right-handed neutrinos \cite{shapos,geng}.